kaemic3/GMu/Readme.md

 - Need to implement STOP opcode, currently resets the system.
 - Clean up the code, lots of inconsistencies.
 - Fully add support for MBC1, MBC2, MBC3, and MBC5.
-- Add Win32, and Cocoa support for UI.
+- Port emulator to Win32.